Philadelphia woman who was driving a partially automated Mustang Mach-E charged with DUI homicide

 Investigators in Philadelphia believe that Mustang driver Dimple Patel was driving about 71 mph (114 kph), using both Blue Cruise and Adaptive Cruise Control, when the crash occurred.
 A fourth vehicle was also struck.

-Patel, of Philadelphia, faces multiple charges, including homicide by vehicle while driving under the influence and involuntary manslaughter.
+The 23-year-old Patel, a pre-med student from Philadelphia, faces multiple charges, including homicide by vehicle while driving under the influence and involuntary manslaughter.
 She turned herself in to police Tuesday on the charges filed last week, state police said.
-Her lawyer did not immediately return a phone message seeking comment.

-Ford has said it was collaborating with both the state police and the National Highway Traffic Safety Administration in reviewing the crash, which killed Aktilek Baktybekov, who had broken down, and Tolobek Esenbekov, who had presumably stopped in the left shoulder to assist him.
+Ford has said it was collaborating with the state police, the NTSB and the National Highway Traffic Safety Administration in reviewing the crash, which killed Aktilek Baktybekov, who had broken down, and Tolobek Esenbekov, who had presumably stopped in the shoulder to assist him.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.